janellealmonte/Janelle-Almonte-Azure-Capstone/Checkpoint5/README.md

 ![Chart5_Last30Days](https://github.com/144525201-myseneca/CSN400-Capstone/blob/5a60a8e152c9cdafe89d9315ce495fcf0bd8526b/Checkpoint5/cp5-ss/chart5_last30days.png)

 I've used the same filter as above but I've used Last 30 days to show the concise view of which service families are consuming the resources.
+For the last 30 days the service families thatcosting me the most money are Compute, Storage and Networking.

 6. Pie Chart - Product